lul29/Phys212/eddy-currents.md

 If you close the loop, you would get not just an induced EMF, you would also get an induced current.

-Example 30.1-30.3 are all very interesting to work through.
+Example 30.1-30.3 are all important to work through.

 ### Eddy current.

-We do not have the tools to analyse this quantitatively but the idea...
+We do not have the tools to analyze this quantitatively but the idea

 superconductor